matt-whitfield/mattsWebSite/src/content/blog/food-friendly-blog.md

 ---

 <!-- ### **Looking Back: What I Learned From My First UX Case Study** -->
+## My Very First UX Design Project

-*Food Friendly* was my very first portfolio project—a restaurant POS system I designed as part of the Google UX Design Certificate.
+**Food Friendly**—a restaurant POS system I designed as part of the Google UX Design Certificate.
 It was ambitious, scrappy, and full of good intentions.
 My approach was like trying to renovate a house by starting with the doorknobs—technically possible, but backwards and exhausting.

 This is the story of how I learned that in design—especially now with AI tools that can generate interfaces in seconds—the hardest part isn't creating solutions.
 It's knowing which problems deserve solving and how to leverage a systems-thinking mindset to truly harness the power of AI in the design process.